SLdragon/wiki-teamsfx/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 4. Copy your ARM template to the new project

-    1. Remove everything under the new project's `infra` folder.

-    2. Copy everything under `templates/azure` in your current project to the new project's `infra` folder.
+    1. Create an `infra` folder in the new project and copy everything under `templates/azure` in your current project to the new project's `infra` folder.

-    3. Rename `main.bicep` to `azure.bicep`.
+    2. Rename `main.bicep` to `azure.bicep`.

-    4. Copy `.fx/configs/azure.parameters.{env}.json` to the new project's `infra` folder.
+    3. Copy `.fx/configs/azure.parameters.{env}.json` to the new project's `infra` folder.

 5. Copy your Teams manifest to the new project

-    1. Remove everything under the new project's `appPackage` folder
+    1. Create an `appPackage` folder in the new project.

     2. Copy everything except `aad.template.json` (if have) under your existing project's `templates/appPackage` folder to `appPackage` in your new project

     3. Rename `appPackage/manifest.template.json` to `appPackage/manifest.json`.

-6. If your existing project contains `templates/appPackage/aad.template.json`, copy the content of this file to `aad.manifest.json` (under root of the project folder) in your new project.
+6. If your existing project contains `templates/appPackage/aad.template.json`, create a new file `aad.manifest.json` under root of the new project and copy the content of `templates/appPackage/aad.template.json` in your existing project to the new file.

 7. Refer [Step 2: transform the placeholders to new format](#step-2-transform-the-placeholders-to-new-format) to update placeholders in `appPackage/manifest.json`, `aad.manifest.json` (if have) and `infra/azure.parameters.{env}.json`.